-- 1. Go to Fabric > Integration Devices. - 2.
-Click Quarantine Integration With New Device.
+- 1. Go to Fabric > Integration Devices.

+- 2. Click Integrate With New Device.

-3. Configure the device for integration.
+- 3. Configure the device for integration.
 Then click Save.

 Enabled Enable or disable this device.

 Name Specify a name for this device.
-Block Severity The selected level and all levels above it are blocked.
-For example, if you select Medium , then when any attack reaches medium, high, or critical levels, the attacker IP address is blocked.
+Block Severity Select the security level.
+The selected level and all levels above it are blocked.
+For example, if you select Medium , then medium, high, and critical levels are blocked.
 If you select Critical , then only the critical level is blocked.
-Appliance Option for Central Management manager device to integrate the incidents from the specified appliances only.
-Integrate Method The integration method of this device: • FGT-REST_API • FGT-WEBHOOK • PAN-XMLAPI • GEN-WEBHOOK (FortiNAC can be integrated via GEN-WEBHOOK) Different integration methods have different settings.
+Integrate Method The integration method of this device.
+Different integration methods have different settings.
 IP or Device IP IP address of the integrated device.
 Port Port number of the integrated device API service.
 Default is 443.
 Username and Password Username and password of the integrated device.
 VDOM For FortiGate devices, the default access VDOM.
 Expiry Default blocking time in second.
 Default is 3600 seconds.
+Block Action For integration by webhook, specify the Expiry , URL , Authorization , HTTP Method , HTTP Header , and HTTP Data for the block action.
+HTTP Header and HTTP Data allow you to use field names and values.
+You can also add multiple HTTP header and data fields.
+Unblock Action For integration by webhook, specify the URL , Authorization , HTTP Method , HTTP Header , and HTTP Data for the unblock action.